SimonLuo2015/phpandmysql/README.md

 # phpandmysql
-codes for PHP and MySQL Web Development 4th Edition just for fun. update in 2018.2.14. add new feature based on the older codes.
+codes for PHP and MySQL Web Development 4th Edition</br>
+just for fun.</br>
+update in 2018.2.14.</br>
+add new feature based on the older codes.</br>
-New Feature: delete post.
+New Feature: delete post.</br>